LIVEABOARD SEARCH

 The Mythical Dragon...

-The largest monitor lizard in the world, the Komodo dragon was unknown in the west until 1910, when local stories reached the ears of the Dutch colonialists about a "land crocodile".
-A couple of years later, a paper was published that identified it as a monitor lizard, and it was given the scientific name Varanus komodoensis.
+The largest monitor lizard in the world, the Komodo dragon was unknown in the West until 1910, when local stories reached the ears of the Dutch colonialists about a "land crocodile".
+A couple of years later, a paper was published that identified it as a monitor lizard and, as such, was given the scientific name Varanus komodoensis.
 The Dutch and local rulers quickly realised that the species was rare, and protection plans were made in 1915.
 A recent estimate puts the number of individuals at between 4-5,000 - rare indeed.

-Naturally, the Komodo dragon is not something you will see cruising the reefs (although they can and do swim).
-But you will get the chance to see these land-bound giant reptiles during Komodo liveaboard trips.
-All dive cruises in the area will include a land excursion in the Komodo National Park for guests to see these prehistoric giants, known locally in Indonesia by the name 'Ora'.
+Naturally, the Komodo dragon is not something you will usually see cruising the reefs (although they can and do swim).
+But you will get the chance to see these popular land-bound giant reptiles during your Komodo liveaboard trip.
+All dive cruises in the region will include a land excursion in the Komodo National Park for guests to see these prehistoric giants, known locally in Indonesia by the name 'Ora'.

 Park rangers lead visitors on guided walks to view the dragons in their natural environment.
 It's an easy walk with some great views and you may also see other wildlife such as wild pigs, deer and birds.